Topological insulators and geometry of vector bundles: Connection on a vector bundle

-A crucial difference between the bundle $M$ and the tangent bundle is that sections of $M$ are not related to the base space.
-Recall that we constructed the basis sections $\{\vec e_\theta, \vec e_\varphi\}$ for $TS^2$ from velocities $\partial_\alpha \vec r$ of a point moving on the sphere along the coordinate curves.
-In contrast, the fibers and sections of the bundle $M$ are independent of the geometry and coordinates of the base space $\Surf$.

-Each plane $M_p$ is oriented by its normal vector $\vec m$ and the right-hand rule (i.e., the orientation of three-dimensional space $W_p$).
-Thus it can be identified with complex one-dimensional space, making $M$ into \defn{complex line bundle} over $\Surf$.
-Note that the switching the direction of normals, $\vec m\to -\vec m$ leaves real planes invariant, but changes their orientation.
-In complex terms, this amounts to replacement $i \to -i$, or complex conjugation.
-As we will see, it is important to distinguish between a complex line bundle and its conjugate version.
+Each plane $M_p$ is oriented by its normal vector $\vec m$ and the right-hand rule (i.e., the orientation of the three-dimensional space $T_p\R^3$).
+Thus, it can be identified with a complex one-dimensional space, making $M$ into a complex line bundle over $\Surf$.
+Note that the switching of the direction of normals, $\vec m\to -\vec m$, leaves the real planes invariant, but changes their orientation.
+In complex terms, this amounts to the replacement $i \to -i$, or to complex conjugation.
+As we will see, it is important to distinguish between a complex line bundle and its conjugate version: this affects the sign of curvature (Sec.~\ref{Sec:Curvature}) and of the Chern number (Sec.~\ref{Sec:Index}).

 As a final ingredient, we define the projected connection on $M$.
-This gives us the way to perform the parallel transport of any vector along any curve on $\Surf$.
-Once a basis section $\vec 1$ is chosen, a connection coefficient $\omega_i$ can be calculated along each coordinate curve $x_i$ in $\Surf$.
-This allows one to find the covariant derivative of a section $\vec v$ of $M$.
-The whole construction can be easily generalized to base spaces of other dimensions.
+This gives us the way to perform the parallel transport of vectors and to find the covariant derivative of sections.
+Once a unit basis section $\vec 1$ is chosen, the connection coefficient $\omega_\tau$ can be calculated along any curve $\Tc$ in $\Surf$.
+This allows one to compute the covariant derivative $\nabla_\tau$ of a section $\vec v$ of $M$ given by Eq.~\eqref{Eq:CDcomplex}.
+In this way, we establish a correspondence: